 he now (apparently) defunct Ved Buens Ende was basically quite unknown in the course of its existence but gained widespread accolades in the underground scene since its demise.
-Ved Buens Ende was formed in 1994 of the common era by singer/drummer Carl-Michael Eide (a.k.a.
+Ved Buens Ende was formed in 1993 of the "common era" by singer/drummer Carl-Michael Eide (a.k.a.
 Aggressor), guitarist Yusuf Parvaz (a.k.a.
 Vicotnik) and Hugh Steven James Mingray (a.k.a.
 Skoll) on bass.
 Later that year the band debuted with a 30 minute long demo entitled Those Who Caress The Pale.
-This little gem gained only minor attention in their native country & the rest of the world when it was first released.
+This little gem gained only minor attention in their native country and the rest of the world when it was first released.
 They attempted a follow-up with another demo, entitled Written In Waters in 1995.

 Footnote: Rumor has it that a few of their concerts before their first break-up have been videotaped by an early fan from the audience.
 The existence of the audio of one of those concerts has been verified.